peteroupc/peteroupc.github.io/hqprng.md

 <a id=Examples_of_High_Quality_PRNGs></a>
 ## Examples of High-Quality PRNGs

-Besides cryptographic RNGs, the following are examples of high-quality PRNGs.
-The "Fails PractRand Starting At" column in this and other lists in this page means the number of bytes (rounded up to the nearest power of two) at which PractRand detects a failure.
+Besides cryptographic RNGs, the following are examples of [**high-quality PRNGs**](https://peteroupc.github.io/random.html#High_Quality_RNGs_Requirements).
+The "Fails PractRand Starting At" column in this and other lists in this page means the number of bytes (rounded up to the nearest power of two) at which PractRand detects a failure in the PRNG.

 | PRNG | Seeds Allowed | Cycle Length | Fails PractRand Starting At |Notes |
  ----------| --- | --- | --- |